 The 2014 National Curriculum for Science aims to ensure that all children:

-- are equipped with the required to understand the of science, today and for the future.
+- are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
 We understand that it is important for lessons to have a skills-based focus, and that the knowledge can be taught through this.

 At St George’s, we encourage children to be inquisitive throughout their time at the school and beyond.
 Our Science curriculum fosters a healthy curiosity in children about our universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Throughout the PZAZ programmes of study, the children will acquire and develop the key knowledge that has been identified within each unit and across each year group on a rolling two year programme (Year A, Year B), as well as the application of scientific skills.
 We ensure that the Working Scientifically skills are built-on and developed throughout children’s time at the school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts or anomalies confidently and continue to ask questions and be curious about their surroundings.
 These skills are also practiced daily during continuous provision and challenges within the classroom. where the children can discover, practice and revisit scientific concepts and ideas freely.